31415pi/KomfiBot/README.md

 # README.md

-## ComfyUIBot - Discord Image Generation Bot
+## KomfiBot - Discord Image Generation Bot

-Welcome to ComfyUIBot, a Discord Image Generation Bot based on the ComfyUI repository.
+Welcome to KomfiBot, a Discord Image Generation Bot based on the ComfyUI repository.
 This guide will walk you through the installation process and configuration for your own usage.

 ### Prerequisites